opencog/sensory/README.md

   might supplement or replace old ones.
 Compilers also want a program, written in a high-level language, as input.
-In this project, we won't have such a program; our situation is closer too SOAR or ProLog or theorem provers: we have a collection of jigsaws (insturction) to assemble, but no high-level program to specify that assembly.
+In this project, we won't have such a program; our situation is closer too SOAR or ProLog or theorem provers: we have a collection of jigsaws (instructions) to assemble, but no high-level program to specify that assembly.

 The above systems solve some of the aspects of what we want to do here,